Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![+ New action group is highlighted on the blade defining a new Azure alert.](images/Lab-guide/image167h.png "New action group screenshot")

-    NOTE: Action groups define what action is taken when an alert is fired.
+    > **Note**: Action groups define what action is taken when an alert is fired.
 They are defined separately from the alert rule, so that the same action group can be re-used across multiple alerts.

 10. Fill in the first section of the **Add action group** blade as follows:
     - Action group name: **Mobile app push notifications action group**